filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

 composer require ralphjsmit/laravel-filament-media-library
 ```

+If you want to use the plugin in Filament V2, please require the `'^2.0'` version.
+If you want to use the plugin in Filament V3, please require the `'^3.0'` version (which is the default).

 After purchasing the plugin, you'll also be shown installation instructions with the appropriate credentials pre-filled.

 Finally, you'll need to publish the migration and migrate the database: